-8.1 Children and young people may be at risk of harm if they do not attend school regularly.
-Safeguarding the interests of each child and young person is everyone's responsibility.
-Promoting the welfare and life opportunities of all children and young people encompasses: Attendance, Behaviour Management, Health and Safety, Access to the Curriculum and Antibullying.

-- 8.2 Children who are missing education are at greater risk than those who are seen regularly in school.
+Children and young people may be at risk of harm if they do not attend school regularly.
+Safeguarding the interests of each child and young person is everyone's responsibility and within the context of the ARM Cluster, promoting the welfare and life opportunities of all children and young people encompasses: Attendance, Behaviour Management, Health and Safety, Access to the Curriculum and Anti- bullying.
+Children who are missing education are at greater risk than those who are seen regularly in school.
 These risks include:

 - Child Sexual Exploitation

 - Radicalisation

 - Female Genital Mutilation

 - Modern Day Slavery

 - Forced Marriage

 - Domestic Violence

 - Honour Based Violence

 - Human Trafficking

 - Neglect

-- 8.3 Safeguarding the interests of each child is everyone's responsibility and within the context of this school, promoting the welfare and life opportunities for your child encompasses:-
+Safeguarding the interests of each child is everyone's responsibility and within the context of this school, promoting the welfare and life opportunities for your child encompasses:-

 - Attendance

 - Behaviour Management

 - Health and Safety

 - Access to the Curriculum

 - Anti- bullying

-- 8.4 This Attendance Policy is part of broader suite of Safeguarding Policies including the schools Child Protection Policy.
+This Attendance Policy is part of broader suite of Safeguarding Policies including the schools Child Protection Policy.

-- 8.5 A child not attending school is considered a safeguarding matter.
+A child not attending school is considered a safeguarding matter.
 That is why information about the cause of any absence is always required.